 3. Add a protein source.

-I like to add 3 T hemp seeds to each bag, or a packet of protein powder.
-My favorite P.P. to add to green smoothies is made by Garden of Life, and it’s the Raw stuff.
-It’s gluten, dairy and soy free and I find it very easy to digest.
-You can get the Vanilla Chai flavored one, which is especially nice if you’re short on spices in the house to add (they usually have these in individual packets at Whole Foods).
-If you’ve got your spices dialed in, try adding the plain one.
-Sun Warrior vanilla is also great, and I’m a big fan of Vega protein powder.
+I like to add 3 T hemp seeds to each bag, or a scoop of protein powder.
+You can use a flavored one, or if you’ve got your spices dialed in, try adding the plain one.
+Sun Warrior vanilla is great, and I’m a big fan of Vega protein powder.

 4. Bag your Fruit.